Signaturgruppen-A-S/privilege-management-docs/introduction.md

 To retrieve a valid service token (bearer token) for the privileges API, invoke the Client Credentials flow with standard Token endpoint (Client Credentials) parameters and setting the scope parameter to include “privileges_api”.

-Technical documentation for the integration to Nets eID Broker Privilege Management is found at
+Technical documentation for the integration to Signaturgruppen Privilege Management is found at

 <https://signaturgruppen-a-s.github.io/privilege-management-docs/>

 # Privileges management web-interface

-The privileges management web-interface contains the functionality needed by both privileges administrators and privilege assigners and will in time offer functionality to help onboard both small and large organizations into the Nets eID Broker Privilege Management eco-system.
+The privileges management web-interface contains the functionality needed by both privileges administrators and privilege assigners and will in time offer functionality to help onboard both small and large organizations into the Signaturgruppen Privilege Management eco-system.

 All core functionalities can also be accessed via API directly, but some workflows and onboarding processes will require the use of the web-interface.